-5. Acceptable reasons for an extension may include
+5. Acceptable reasons for an extension

-- · Any school related business.
+- Any school related business.

 - Illness or injury where the nature of the injury or illness directly inhibits the student's capacity to fulfil the task's requirements.

 - Family bereavement

 NB.
 Examination periods and formal assessments are published on Sentral and the school's website, as well as in the assessment booklets handed out to Years 11 and 12.
-As a result of this advanced notification, family holidays are certainly discouraged during these periods.
+As a result of this advanced notification, family holidays are certainly discouraged during these periods and they will not be endorsed as a justified absence.